HOW TO GET GIGS

 Guitarists

 The height of the guitar can also have a dramatic effect on a guitarist’s technique.
-A low strung guitar, whilst perhaps looking ‘cool’ can lead to bad technique and eventually RSI.
+A low-slung guitar, whilst perhaps looking ‘cool’, can lead to bad technique and eventually RSI.

 One guitarist that definitely needs to have a good warm up routine is blues-rock legend, Joe Bonamassa.
 He details his warm up in this video: